rchampagneca/iocage-plugin-piwigo/README.md

 To install Piwigo plugin manually from the internet:

-> iocage fetch -P piwigo -g https://github.com/AfroUSApl/iocage-plugin-piwigo ip4_addr="interface|IPaddress"
+> iocage fetch -P piwigo -g https://github.com/rchampagneca/iocage-plugin-piwigo -r 13.2-RELEASE ip4_addr="interface|IPaddress"

 where *interface* is the name of the active network interface and *IP address* is the desired IP address for the plugin.
 For example, ip4_addr="igb0|192.168.0.91"

+## Caddy

+This script uses the Caddy web server, which supports automatic HTTPS, reverse proxying, and many other powerful features.
+It is configured using a Caddyfile, which is stored at /usr/local/www/Caddyfile in your jail, and under /apps/piwigo/ on your main data pool.
+You can edit it as desired to enable these or other features.
+For further information, see the [Caddy docs](https://caddyserver.com/docs/caddyfile).

-## Some of the post installation settings I have tuned for Piwigo:
+## Post installation settings
 <h6> PHP

 ```